Irish paper money

 A dye proof of the face of the Yeats 20 Pound note, partially printed without the underprint present [6.
 DNW, 2018 Lot 312]

-Series B 20 Pound Reverse, Blasket Islands
+Series B Irish 20 Pound Reverse, Blasket Islands

 In the background is an excerpt from an early edition of 'An tOileánach' (The Islandman), by Tomás Ó Criomhthain [8.], published in 1929, about life on the Great Blasket Island, the largest island of the group. Ó Criomhthain lived all his life on the island.

-The Map of the Blasket Islands on the Reverse
+Detail on the Map of the Blasket Islands on the Reverse

 The individual islands of the Blasket Island group are named in Irish on the map in 'Irish' script.
 The spelling is also in the older pre-1950s format: